 Welcome to the Wyre Archaeology website.
 Our name dates back several years but our interests are not confined to just the Wyre District but cover the whole of Wyre, the Fylde and beyond.
-The resources will include various maps (OS, Tithe, other), other primary documents (wills, inventories, letters, newspaper articles, etc,) some secondary sources (books/commentaries) and historic or aerial photographs.
+The resources will include information on our digs, areas of interest, various maps (OS, Tithe, other), other primary documents (wills, inventories, letters, newspaper articles, etc,) some secondary sources (books/commentaries) and historic or aerial photographs.

 A dig is underway by the side of the River Brock looking at an old, derelict cottage.
 Digging took place on the 9th and 10th October and continued the following weekend.
 More dates are planned for the future.
 For more information contact the secretary.

 The first important find, in terms of dating evidence, appeared on the 16th November when a 1817 George III silver sixpence was discovered.

 'NEW' ROMAN ROAD FOUND - THE FULL REPORT CAN BE FOUND AT HERE.

 Our first, tentative, findings from the Broughton pinfold dig can be found here:-